GPS tracking - user manual

 Functions specific to a Map + Chart type of view:

-• Move the light blue point line to focus on any point in time, light blue arrow on a map also moves to show you the corresponding location on the map.
+• Move the light blue point line to focus on any point in time; the light blue arrow on the map also moves to show you the corresponding location on the map.

 • Pan and drag on the chart black area to zoom in and out and focus on the part of the track you are interested in.

-• When chart is zoomed, you can either tap on it to move the light blue point line to the place of your tap or you can use the grey area at the chart bottom to control the light blue point line
+• When the chart is zoomed, you can either tap on it to move the light blue point line to the place of your tap, or you can use the grey area at the chart bottom to control the light blue point line.

 What else can be done?